Empire of Mechyrdia

 Proxy War in Ilkhai

 After the Great Galactic War, the planet Ilkhai was partitioned into Mechyrdian zones and Fulkreyksk zones, with the surrounding space being controlled by the Fulkreykk-influenced Ilkhan Potentate.
-In 236 UC, the Potentate invaded the Ilkhan Republic, the ally of Mechyrdia.
+In 236 UC (2876 AD), the Potentate invaded the Ilkhan Republic, the ally of Mechyrdia.

 The war proved difficult for the Mechyrdians at first for several reasons.
 The most notable reason is each nation's approach to their occupation of Ilkhai: the Mechyrdians attempted to disarm the Ilkhans to prevent them from ever threatening the galaxy again; Fulkreykk, on the other hand, while they harshly occupied Ilkhan civilian sectors, decided that Ilkhan military culture was too much of an asset to dispose of, and thus they embraced it instead, militarizing Ilkhai more than ever before.